jprante/elasticsearch-jdbc/README.md

 	index=relations id=Good {"contact":{"employee":["Müller","Meier","Schulze"],"customer":"Good"}}
 	index=relations id=Bad {"contact":{"employee":"Jones","customer":"Bad"}}

 Note how the `employee` column is collapsed into a JSON array.
-The repeated occurence of the `_id` column controls how values are folded into arrays for making use of the ElasticSearch JSON data model.
+The repeated occurrence of the `_id` column controls how values are folded into arrays for making use of the ElasticSearch JSON data model.